Solo Travel in Malaysia

 FAQs about Malaysia

 - Can I drink the water?
-Yes but many places offer filtered drinking water.
+Yes but many places offer filtered drinking water, or you can take your own water filterwith you.

 - Is tipping expected?
 No but 10% can be offered in restaurants.